Translations

 My last article, “RIGHT-TO-LIFE, BORDER, INFLATION, SSA TRUST FUND, & VIOLENCE (published 12-5-2021),” commented on the “Supreme Court” case.
 I hope that the “Supreme Court” follows God's Supreme Court.
 The murdering of unborn children should not have started.
 It needs to stop.
 May it stop, dear Lord!

 12/02/2021, Thursday: What is a “palindrome?”
 What is an “ambigram?”
 The Merriam-Webster Dictionary links (previously) will answer.
 I learned.
 We have two good friends.
 They are husband and wife.
 The wife, whom I have known since New Years Eve 1980, attained age (not given), on 12/02/2021.
-She had birthday on a palindrome and ambigram day!
+She had a birthday on a palindrome and an ambigram day!

 On that day, I received postal mail from the Knox County Clerk, reminding me to renew my '08 Frontier license plate tag, before 12/31/2021.
 That Clerk's office had emailed me, on 11/6/2021, about my tag renewal.
 I had paid for my new tag, on 11/13/2021.
 My 12/2022 expires new tag has been on the license plate on my new ol' truck, since 11/20/2021.
 I wonder if the Knox County Clerk office could understand my sarcastic humor.